nick-jones/gost/README.md

 Simply supply a path to a binary as an argument.
 Note that if the binary must have been compiled with symbols (which is the default, but can be prevented).

-As a quick measure we can run `gost` in itself and obtain strings referenced in `main.go`:
+As a quick measure we can run `gost` against itself and obtain strings referenced in `main.go`:

 ```
 $ go build